 Moreover, since $\beta$ is typically small (e.g., $0.001$) in practice \cite{rafailov2023direct, bai2022training, zeng2025simplerl}, as $\beta \rightarrow 0$, we have:

 In this limit, the policy converges to a deterministic strategy that always selects the reasoning pattern $\br$ with highest $R(\br)$, regardless of how the initialized reference model chooses reasoning patterns.
-However, due to the non-convexity of the policy, a more detailed analysis of how RLVR reliably finds high-reward patterns and why RLIF may exhibit early performance improvements remain unclear.
-To address this, we next analyze the training dynamics of RLVR for tabular policy (Eq \ref{eq:tabular_policy}), providing further insight into the RL training process.
+However, due to the non-convexity of the optimization landscape, the dynamics of how RLVR reliably finds high-reward patterns and why RLIF may exhibit early performance improvements remain unclear.
+To address this, we next analyze the training dynamics of both methods under a tabular policy (Eq. \ref{eq:tabular_policy}), providing further insight into the RL training process.